-Prior to the 2000 – 2001 season, the Magic redesigned their logo, a different starry basketball was used.
+Before the 2000 – 2001 season, the Magic redesigned its logo, and a different starry basketball was used.
 The silver and blue basketball in black trim with a black tail and three small stars in white and silver.
 The basketball is placed under the “Magic” wordmark in blue with black trim with two silver stars representing the letter “A” and the dot in the “i.”
-In addition a wordmark “Orlando” with a white star representing the letter “A.”
+Also, a wordmark “Orlando” with a white star representing the letter “A.”

 2011 – Present